sooriyaarachchi/pybites.github.io-src/content/advanced_email.md

 ##Data Entry

-Next we'll add the usual header detail to the email.
+Next we'll add the missing header detail to the email.
 I aimed to make this as Pythonic as possible:

 ~~~~
 from_addr = 'pybitesblog@gmail.com'